MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_LAB_MANUAL.md

 ![alt text](./Images/20480B_2_Home.png "The styled Home page")

->**Note:** Use the Internet Explorer F12 developer tools to experiment with the CSS rules until you achieve the correct styling.
+>**Note:** Use the Microsoft Edge F12 developer tools to experiment with the CSS rules until you achieve the correct styling.

 #### Task 3: Run the web application.